Zero- and Few-shot Sound Event Localization and Detection: Introduction

 Recent neural network~(NN)-based SELD systems usually set the target classes around ten sound events~\cite{politis2021dataset,politis2022starss22,adavanne2018sound,shimada2021accdoa,cao2021improved,slizovskaia2022locate,hu2023meta,kim2023ad,wang2023loss,niu2023experimental}.
 After training with annotated multichannel audio data, the NN-based systems detect and localize target sound events.
 There are two main approaches to associate a detection result with its DOA: class-wise and track-wise.
 An example of the class-wise approach is SELDnet~\cite{adavanne2018sound}, which outputs an activity and a DOA of each target class.
 An activity-coupled Cartesian DOA~(ACCDOA) vector assigns the activity to the length of a Cartesian DOA vector~\cite{shimada2021accdoa}, and the ACCDOA vector enables us to unify the activity and DOA branches into an ACCDOA branch.
 Event independent network v2~(EINV2) is a track-wise method, in which each track estimates an event's class and the corresponding location~\cite{cao2021improved}.
 These SELD systems have shown a reasonable performance in both simulated and real environments~\cite{politis2021dataset,politis2022starss22,adavanne2018sound,shimada2021accdoa,cao2021improved,slizovskaia2022locate,hu2023meta,kim2023ad,wang2023loss,niu2023experimental}.

-However, they only output the temporal activation and DOA of preset classes that are trained before the inference, which is problematic because users generally prefer their own set of target sound event classes.
-To customize target classes after the training phase, we tackle zero- and few-shot SELD tasks, in which we set new classes with zero- and few-shot samples (Fig.~\ref{fig:task}).
+However, they only output the temporal activation and DOA of preset classes trained before inference.
+This is problematic because users generally prefer their own set of target sound event classes.
+To customize target classes after training, we tackle zero- and few-shot SELD tasks, in which we set new classes with zero- and few-shot samples (Fig.~\ref{fig:task}).
 In this context, a zero-shot sample means a text sample of sound events, e.g., “glass breaking,” and few-shot samples mean a few audio samples of sound events.

-Zero-shot audio tasks are achieved by language-audio models such as contrastive language-audio pretraining~(CLAP)~\cite{elizalde2023clap,wu2023large}.
-CLAP learns to connect language and audio using two encoders and contrastive learning to bring audio and text descriptions into a joint multi-modal space~\cite{elizalde2023clap,wu2023large}.
-Zero-shot classification is solved by computing the cosine similarity between the CLAP embeddings of an audio query and text support samples~\cite{elizalde2023clap,wu2023large}.
+\red{Contrastive language-audio pretraining~(CLAP) allows for zero-shot tasks~\cite{elizalde2023clap,wu2023large,kushwaha2023multimodal}, similar to contrastive language-image pretraining~(CLIP)~\cite{radford2021learning,gu2022open}.} CLAP learns to connect language and audio using two encoders and contrastive learning to bring audio and text descriptions into a joint multi-modal space.
+Zero-shot classification is solved by computing the cosine similarity between the CLAP embeddings of an audio query and text support samples~\cite{elizalde2023clap,wu2023large,kushwaha2023multimodal}.
 When we have a few audio samples of target classes, we can tackle few-shot audio tasks.
 In addition to the few-shot classification task~\cite{chou2019learning}, several works have tackled the few-shot sound event detection~(SED) task~\cite{wang2020few,shimada2020metric}.
 A few-shot SED system takes an audio query sequence and needs to estimate sections without target classes, i.e., background noise sections~\cite{shimada2020metric}.
 While the CLAP embeddings allow us to tackle zero- and few-shot classification and SED tasks, zero- and few-shot SELD tasks have other requirements: specifically, they must output an event's embedding and its corresponding DOA in both single source and overlapping cases, as shown in Fig.~\ref{fig:zerofewtasks}.